queen-raae/gatsby-remark-oembed/README.md

 # Gatsby Remark oEmbed Plugin

-> This GatsbyJS Remark Sub-Plugin transforms oEmbed links (Twitter, Instagram, YouTube, Vimeo, SoundCloud, CodePen etc.) into its corresponding embed code.
+_Drop a link to oEmbed content (Twitter, Instagram, YouTube, Vimeo, SoundCloud, CodePen etc.) and see it transform into proper embed html._

+&nbsp;
-🚨 The plugin does not work with gatsby-plugin-mdx due to problems with Gatsby Cache in sub-plugins.
+🚨 gatsby-plugin-mdx support is lacking due to problems with Gatsby Cache in sub-plugins.

 &nbsp;